-Because zirconia implants are known as the metal free implant option or ceramic dental implants many patients with allergies or who want a more natural option opt for zirconia.
-Dr. Saleh at Optima Dental has been recognized as the first dentist to utilize this material in the US in the early 2000’s and are more utilized in the US over the last few years.
+Zirconia implants are popular as the metal-free, or ceramic, option for dental implants.
+Many patients with allergies, or who want a more natural option, opt for zirconia.
+Dr. Saleh, at Optima Dental, has been recognized as one of the first dentists to utilize this material in the US, and the first to do so in Oregon, beginning in the early 2000s.

 More and more, zirconia is being utilized all over the United States, particularly gaining popularity over the last few years.

 Zirconia dental implants are made from Zirconium Dioxide.
 Zirconia is naturally occurring material, chemically unreactive and the subject of much positive research.
 In some patients, titanium dental implants can cause a hypersensitivity allergic reaction.